 Their elephants have been taken from a life of inadequate health care, poor diet, exhaustion and entertaining tourists, they were unable to just be elephants.
 They brought these wonderful creatures back to their natural environment where they are living in semi-wild conditions, free to roam as much as possible and live their lives how they choose – interacting and foraging.
 They plan to bring elephants of all ages and sizes home to the forest.

-Cedar Row Farm, Ontario, Canada
+Cedar Row Farm, Canada

-A family run farm with a difference, founded in 1999 animals are allowed to live freely and hundreds have been rescued including goats, pigs, sheep, donkeys, chickens, cows and ducks.
+Cedar Row is a family run farm with a difference, founded in 1999 animals are allowed to live freely and hundreds have been rescued including goats, pigs, sheep, donkeys, chickens, cows and ducks.
 Once a month you can sign up to visit and help at the farm, tasks include cleaning out the barn, tidying up and offering general assistance - e-mail in advance to book a space.

 - Web: www.cedarrow.org